 In this hour-long webinar, Dr. William Patzert, a scientist at NASA's Jet Propulsion Laboratory, shared the current state of the 2015-2016 El Niño event, and discussed whether this El Niño matched the predictions

 for how global weather patterns would be impacted and if a La Niña event will follow.
-Participants also learned how to use the GLOBE data visualization tools to compare and contrast the El Niño Student field campaign variables from schools around the world from David Overoye, Web Solutions Manager for SSAI at the GLOBE Program.
+Participants also learned how to use the GLOBE data visualization tools to compare and contrast the El Niño Student Research Campaign variables from schools around the world from David Overoye, Web Solutions Manager for SSAI at the GLOBE Program.

 In this hour-long webinar, scientists Claudia Caro and Vasco Mantas will shared ideas how the data that has been collected could be used to enable scientists to learn more about the El Niño phenomena.
 GLOBE teacher Jeff Bouwman, who has had students use GLOBE data to answer scientific investigations, shared best practices and experiences.